watson-intu/self-sdk/docs/workshops-devcon/1/lab-docs/workshop_1.md

 ### 2. Configuring Intu to use your service instances

-To configure Intu to use your instances of these Watson services, log in to to the [Intu Gateway](https://rg-gateway.mybluemix.net/) and complete the following steps:
+To configure Intu to use your instances of these Watson services, [log in to the Intu Gateway](https://rg-gateway.mybluemix.net/) and complete the following steps:

 1. Click on **MANAGE** on the left hand side navigation bar, and select **Services**.